Orasund/Orasund.github.io/markdown/2022-12-10-Designing-A-Type.md

     Dict comparable Int
 ```

-Let's start with an implementation that actually doesn't solve the problem at all.
-Instead we will try to design our functions such that i allows to get and set any key.
+Let's start with an type that actually still uses a comparable key.
+Instead we will try to design our functions around it.

 ``` elm
 empty : AnyBag comparable